 Is Direct Mail Junk Mail?

-According to the Marketing-GAP report, the most common reasons for opening and reading mail are:
+Why do people open and read a direct mailer?
+According to the Marketing-GAP report, the most common reasons are:

-- It’s from a brand the recipients know or from a local service,
+- It’s from a brand they know or from a local service,

 - They are interested in the product or service,

 - The mailer offers a great deal, a discount or a voucher, and some free samples to try.